Role of energy-invariant assistants in energy extraction from quantum batteries: Necessary and sufficient condition of inactivity in the presence of energy-invariant assistants

-Now, in this optimization problem, the second order necessary condition for minima to occur is when the the matrix $\mathbbm{H}\geq 0$.
-This $\mathbbm{H}$ is known as Hessian operator which contains the second order derivatives of the Lagrangian $\mathcal{L}$ with respect to $R_{\alpha \beta}$ and $M_{\alpha \beta}$.
-The Hessian matrix is defined as
+The second order necessary condition for minima to occur at a particular point is that the Hessian operator, $\mathbbm{H}$, should be semipositive at that point.
+In this case, $\mathbbm{H}$ contains the second-order derivatives of the Lagrangian, $\mathcal{L}$, with respect to $R_{\alpha \beta}$ and $M_{\alpha \beta}$, i.e.,

-The Hessian matrix, in this case, can be divided into four blocks, two diagonal blocks and two off-diagonal blocks.
-The elements of the two diagonal blocks, as a whole, are equal, and are given by